gikgiak/additional-keyboard-level-via-capslock/README.txt

 asdfg0<Enter><Backslash>$\' instead of asdfghjkl;° zxcvb({[ instead of zxcvbnm,

-Run the comand xmodmap no_caps.xmodmap in the terminal.
+Run the comand xmodmap save_inky.xmodmap in the terminal.

 For the future I would like to add a further level accessible though Tab to obtain vim navigation key-bindings.
 Also using X keyboard extension might be more convenient.